The Emirates Investment Authority bought 463.3 million shares for an undisclosed amount

 The statement didn’t provide a value for the deal.
 Du shares closed at 5.02 dirhams in Dubai on Thursday.

 The Emirates Investment Authority held 39.9 percent of Du, while Mamoura owned 19.92 percent.
 The telecom operator competes with Etisalat in the U.A.E.

-Mamoura Diversified Global Holding was previously known as Mubadala Development Co., the wealth fund managed by Abu Dhabi’s government.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Mamoura Diversified Global Holding was previously known as Mubadala Development Co., the wealth fund managed by Abu Dhabi’s government.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.